 Allergies or Intolerances: The Junk Food Jungle

 Our body needs good fuel to function, but how do we know what we eat?
-In todays’ junk food jungle our health has become a game.
+In today’s junk food jungle our health has become a game.
 We have a hard time understanding what we consume.
-Too many so-called foods come in tins, plastic pre-prepared formats and deep-frozen saucy mixes.
+Too many so-called foods come in tins, plastic pre-prepared formats and deep-frozen saucy mix formats.

-To make is ‘easier’ for consumers, and to ‘win’ time, the food industry has invented ways to preserve ingredients, heighten flavours and change the chemical makeup of foods.
+To make it ‘easier’ for consumers, and to ‘win’ time, the food industry has invented ways to preserve ingredients, heighten flavors and change the chemical makeup of foods.
 As consumers we find ourselves looking at labels which contain too many lines to make sense, and it is easy to be a loss when trying to live relatively healthy.

 Allergies or Intolerances in the Food Jungle?

-In the junk food jungle you can get very ill indeed if you don’t know what you’re eating.
-If you suffers from food allergies or intolerances the struggle to understand which food triggers a bad reaction can be complicated and tough.
+In the junk food jungle, you can get very ill indeed if you don’t know what you’re eating.
+If you suffer from food allergies or intolerances the struggle to understand which food triggers a bad reaction can be complicated and tough.